ory/docs/docs/oathkeeper/pipeline/authz.md

 title: Authorizers
 ---

 An "authorizer" is responsible for properly permissioning a subject.
-ORY Oathkeeper supports different kinds of authorizers.
+Ory Oathkeeper supports different kinds of authorizers.
 The list of authorizers increases over time due to new features and requirements.